refinedev/refine/documentation/blog/2022-09-13-react-memo.md

 On the other hand, using it the wrong way can rip us off the benefits.
 Not only that, on the flip side of unnecessary re-renderings, unnecessary memoization can sometimes cost more than ignoring memoization - eventually hurting performance.

 ## Project Setup
 This series is more of a demo than a coding tutorial, as we've made the code already available in this [GitHub repo](https://github.com/refinedev/react-memoization).
-All the components have been coded ahead of time, and we'll use **_commenting out_** and **_uncommenting_** on the existing code to discuss different aspects of the above mentioned memoization methods.
+All the components have been coded ahead of time, and we'll highlighting on the existing code to discuss different aspects of the above mentioned memoization methods.

 We'll follow the impact of memoization mainly from the browser's console.
-I'll be using Google Chrome, and recommend it for the demonstration.

 In order to get everything up and running, please follow these steps: